hailin-du/Path-to-Data-Science/Chapter 2 Notes.md

 "One of Python's strengths is its diverse and supportive community."
 ```

-## 2.3.1 Change String with Lower and Upper Case
+## 2.3.1 Changing String with Lower and Upper Case
 ```python
 name = 'ada lovelace'
 print(name.title())